July Business News Update: Brexit, COVID-19 And Guidance

 If your business is affected by Brexit you can sign up for updates if things change.

 Public bodies, organisations and charities have produced additional resources that may be useful to employers and employees.

 Guidance and information is provided by Advisory, Conciliation and Arbitration Service (ACAS), “Be the Business”, Chartered Institute of marketing (CIM), Business in the Community (BITC), Chartered institute of Public Relations (CIPR), Chartered Institute of Personnel and Development (CIPD), Companies House, Enterprise Nation and a number of other organisations.

-These resources include a variety of information and it is worth a look:
+This resource includes a variety of information and it is worth a look: